ShanthishaShyamana/ShanthishaShyamana/README.md

 - Enthusiastic about Artificial Intelligence (AI) and Machine Learning (ML),
 exploring how they can transform everyday applications.

-- Curious about Blockchain technologies and their potential for innovation.

-- Currently sharpening my skills in modern web frameworks, cloud-native development,
-and practical AI/ML techniques.
+- Currently sharpening my skills in modern web frameworks and practical AI/ML techniques.

 ---